Frax USD (frxUSD) — Risk Report

 - FXB redemption asset.
 Note that Frax Bonds (FXBs) currently redeem to Legacy FRAX on mainnet, not frxUSD — the Fraxtal upgrade making frxUSD the FXB underlying was still being audited at last check.
 Verify before relying on it.

-This report describes frxUSD as of June 2026, based on public Frax/LlamaRisk documentation and on-chain reads (multisig re-verified 2026-06-08).
+This report describes frxUSD as of August 2026, based on public Frax/LlamaRisk documentation and direct on-chain reads (owner, threshold, signer overlap and supply re-verified 2026-08-13).
 Frax Finance has not engaged on this report.
 The backing sits partly off-chain with regulated custodians and tokenized-fund issuers; figures rely on those issuers’ attestations plus on-chain data.
+The Chaos Labs PoR feed could not be retrieved on either of the last two passes.
 Corrections welcome at info@tidresearch.com.